tigerabrodi/gojo/README.md

 - Send an "invite" rather than direct addition.
 - Ability to resize cards.
 - Ability to change font size, an option to have auto font size similar to Miro cards would be cool too.
-- Make it accessible 😬
+- Make it more accessible.
+It will never work without JavaScript because of the real-time experience, but making the drag experience accessible would be good.

 # Liveblocks